vedph/cadmus_pura_doc/models.md

 In this project there are 5 types of items:

 - lemmata: a sort of specialized dictionary.
-- text with layers: Greek texts.
+- text with layers: Greek text passages cited in the discussion.
-- translations with layers: English translations.
 - manuscripts: codicological descriptions.
 - articles: monographic treatises about general themes.